-Whether it comes as a surprise to you or not, receiving divorce papers from a process server or law enforcement officer can be one of the more unnerving experiences of your life.
+Whether it comes as a surprise to you or not, receiving divorce papers from a process server or law enforcement officer can be one of the more frightening experiences of your life.

-The process begins with being notified that a lawsuit has been filed against you in a court and a judge is telling you that you need to respond within a certain amount of time.
-You probably would feel like you haven’t done anything wrong which adds to your level of unease and apprehension.
+The process begins with being notified that a lawsuit has been filed against you in court, and a judge is telling you that you need to respond within a certain amount of time.
+You probably would feel like you haven't done anything wrong, which adds to your level of unease and apprehension.

-The paperwork uses language that appears to be English but is not readable like a newspaper or magazine, either.
-The instructions that you are provided with aren’t straightforward and easy to understand.
-If you find yourself in this sort of situation what should you do?
+The paperwork uses language that appears to be English but is not readable as a newspaper or magazine, either.
+The instructions you are provided with aren't straightforward to understand.
+What should you do if you find yourself in this sort of situation?

-The Law Office of Bryan Fagan, PLLC would like to provide you with some assistance in this matter by offering you some advice on how to handle being served with divorce paperwork.
-What it all means, how you need to respond and some other odds and ends will all be discussed.
+The Law Office of Bryan Fagan, PLLC, would like to provide you with some assistance in this matter by offering you some advice on how to handle being served with divorce paperwork.
+It all means how you need to respond, and some other odds and ends will all be discussed.

 Being served with divorce papers- what happens initially

 Your spouse will have filed for divorce from you by filing an Original Petition for Divorce.
-This document names who you are and who he/she are as well as your children if they are under the age of 18.
-The grounds for the divorce (the reason why he or she is divorcing you) are specified as well as any specific things that are being requested of the court.
+This document names who you are and who they are, and your children if they are under the age of 18.
+The grounds for the divorce (the reason why they are divorcing you) are specified and any specific things requested by the court.

 A citation will accompany the Original Petition.
-This is a form generated by the clerk’s office where the Petition was filed.
+This form was generated by the clerk's office, where the Petition was filed.

-It specifies that you have been served with legal documents and that you will need to file an Answer with their office within a certain time period.
-That time period in Texas is within twenty days, after the first Monday of being served at 10:00 a.m.
-This means that you have approximately three weeks to either hire an attorney to have an Answer filed or to do this yourself.
+It specifies that you have been served with legal documents and that you will need to file an Answer with their office within a specific period.
+That period in Texas is within twenty days, after the first Monday of being served at 10:00 a.m.
+This means that you have approximately three weeks to hire an attorney to have an Answer filed or do this yourself.

-A professional process server may be the person that actually delivers the paperwork to you.
-This person’s job is to collect paperwork from the courthouse and deliver it to you.
-He or she will not provide legal advice and is not a divorce attorney.
+A professional process server may be the person that delivers the paperwork to you.
+This person's job is to collect paperwork from the courthouse and give it to you.
+They will not provide legal advice and is not divorce attorney.

 Do you need to hire an attorney once you've been served?